-West Health is continuing its efforts by focusing the 2019 Healthcare Costs Innovation Summit on three key areas of interest: lowering drug costs, accelerating the adoption of value-based care models, and increasing price transparency for consumers and employers.
+West Health is continuing its efforts by focusing on three common-sense reforms – lowering the cost of prescription drugs, accelerating the adoption of value-based care models, and increasing price transparency for consumers and employers.

 The rising cost of healthcare is a growing and major threat to our economy, our financial security, and our individual health.
 For too long, we’ve been paying too much and not getting enough in return.
 The U.S. healthcare system is on an unsustainable cost trajectory.
 We have an urgent need to address this cost crisis so that healthcare can become more accessible and more affordable for all Americans.
 Now is the time.